Pectoral sparrow

 The pectoral sparrow (Arremon taciturnus) is a species of bird in the family Passerellidae.
 It is found in Bolivia, Brazil, Colombia, French Guiana, Guyana, Peru, Suriname, and Venezuela.
 Its natural habitat is subtropical or tropical moist lowland forests.
-The Brazilian name for this species is tico-tico-de-bico-preto, which in translation means "black billed sparrow".
+The yellow-mandibled sparrow was formerly considered as a subspecies.

 Taxonomy

 The pectoral sparrow was described in 1779 by French polymath Georges-Louis Leclerc, Comte de Buffon in his Histoire Naturelle des Oiseaux under the French name "L'Oiseau Silencieux".
 It was also illustrated in a hand-coloured plate that was produced to accompany Buffon's book.
 Buffon did not use binomial names but in 1783 the French naturalist Johann Hermann coined the name Tanagra taciturna.
 The specific epithet taciturnus is the Latin word for "silent" or "quiet".
-The species is now placed in the genus Arremon that was erected by the French ornithologist Louis Jean Pierre Vieillot in 1816 with the pectoral sparrow as the type species.
+The species is now placed in the genus Arremon that was erected by the French ornithologist Louis Pierre Vieillot in 1816 with the pectoral sparrow as the type species.